How to optimize your crawl budget

 Reduce redirect chains

 When you 301 redirect a URL, something weird happens.
 Google will see that new URL and add that URL to the to-do list.
-It doesn’t always follow it immediately, it adds it to its to-do list and just goes on.
+It doesn’t always follow it immediately; it adds it to its to-do list and goes on.
 When you chain redirects, for instance, when you redirect non-www to www, then http to https, you have two redirects everywhere, so everything takes longer to crawl.

 Get more links